rhk7913/archlinux.github.io/index.md

 Last sector: default option
 ```

-The following command will save your newly created partitions and exit the partitioning platform:
+The following command will save the newly created partitions and exit the partitioning platform:

 ```
 Command (m for help): w